-While the Company did not make any contributions to the pension plan during the quarter ended March 31, 2005, it is currently considering a contribution to the plan in 2005 but has not yet made a determination as to the timing and the amount of the potential contribution.
+While the Company did not make any contributions to the pension plan during the six months ended June 30, 2005, it is currently considering a contribution to the plan in 2005 but has not yet made a determination as to the timing and the amount of the potential contribution.
+The Company has no minimum contribution required.